 So here we will discuss what is the difference between Authoritative and Non-Authoritative DNS Servers?
 But before we debate Authoritative vs non-Authoritative DNS we will first see what is DNS?

 The Domain name system (DNS) is basically a record book of the internet.
-Humans are basically bad at remembering numbers (IP address) that’s the reason we just remember domain names just like google.com, facebook.com, bing.com, justgeek.io, and so on.
+Humans are basically bad at remembering numbers (IP address) that’s the reason we just remember domain names just like google.com, facebook.com, bing.com, justgeek.in, and so on.
 But computers don’t understand these names they love IP addresses and each server is assigned an IP address.
 So DNS solves this conflict by assigning domain names with an IP address so that you can load websites on browsers and much more.

 So how does DNS work?